RandyGaul/cute_framework/doc/string/utf8/encode8.md

 ## Remarks

-Please note this function takes no special care to handle malformed utf8 strings -- do not decode unsecure strings, especially from the net.
+Please note this function takes no special care to handle malformed utf8 strings -- do not encode unsecure strings, especially from the net.

 ## Related Functions